AntoineSavage/pizzascript/README.md

 Deep-quoting function arguments is similar to simply quoting them, except for one main difference

-When quoting an identifier produces a symbol, deep-quoting an identifier will first evaluate the identifier, and then quote the resulting value.
-Deep-quoting a literal is the same as quoting it normally
+While normal-quoting an identifier produces a symbol, deep-quoting an identifier will first evaluate the identifier, and then normal-quote the resulting value.
+Deep-quoting a literal is the same as normal-quoting it

 See section *Quoting values* for mode details on how to quote values